JaiminRaval/DSAlgo-py-GU/Topics.md

 - **Medium Problems:** Apply concepts in various scenarios
 - **Hard Problems:** Only 1-2 per week, focus on crucial patterns

-### 🔄 Weekly Review Questions:
-1. What did I learn this week?
-2. How does this connect to previous topics?
-3. Where might I use this in real projects?
-4. What was most challenging and why?

 ### 🚀 Progression Philosophy:
 - **Weeks 1-4:** Build solid foundations